fotsoclaude/grid-example/README.md

     We define an area template by positionning a reference or keyword according to the area position A string is a row and each keyword a coloumn

+    To define an empty space in our layout we just place a dot as keyword

     Examples :

     * The header is the four columns of the first row so we write its keyword 4 times in the first string which represents the first row